knightsUCF/CarRacing/Log.md

-# Set Up for the Player
+# Set Up the Player

 To set up the player: